rikukissa/typehole/README.md

 ### How does it work?

-1. Find something you need an interface for
+1. Find an `any` / `unknown` value you need an interface for

 ```ts
 const response = await axios.get("https://reddit.com/r/videos.json");
 const data = response.data;
 ```

-2. Add a typehole around the value with an unknown type
+2. Place the value inside a typehole

 ```ts
 const data = typehole.t(response.data);
 ```

-3. Run your code (either in a browser or with Node.js), and Typehole takes care of the rest
+3. Run your code either in a browser or in Node.js.
+Typehole runtime captures the value and sends it back to your code editor.
+The VSCode extension records the captured value, turns all the values from that typehole into an interface and inserts it into the same module.

 ```ts
 interface RedditResponse {